-2. Basic Plan for Monitoring Audit Firms for Program Year 2023 a.
+2. Basic Plan for Monitoring Audit Firms for Program Year 2024 a.
 Examination of JICPA quality control reviews and cooperation with JICPA

-The full text of the Basic Plan for Monitoring Audit Firms for Program Year 2023 (July 2023 - June 2024) can be found on the CPAAOB website.
+The full text of the Basic Plan for Monitoring Audit Firms for Program Year 2024 (July 2023 - June 2024, published in July 19, 2024) can be found on the CPAAOB website.
 Monitoring priorities are described below.